-On June 1, 2011 at 0600 hours the venture was realized when HCEC resumed operations.
-HCEC currently 15 staffs full time mobile intensive care units (MICU), a full time professional communications center, event medicine services, a community health paramedic program, and outreach education programs.
+On June 1, 2011, at 0600 hours the venture was realized when HCEC resumed operations.
+HCEC currently staffs nine full-time mobile intensive care units (MICU), an ACE Accredited Communications Center, a community health paramedic program, and outreach education programs.
 We are truly one of a kind.